bstadie/Stat_415_Spring_2023/homework-2/README.md

 ### Collaborative Filtering
 19. Using the demographic data in Reviews.csv, form a vector.
 This vector should include numeric representations of traits such as 'has children', 'vegetarian', 'weight', 'prefered mode of transport', 'average amount spent', and 'Northwestern student.'
 Form this vector for every reviewer.
 Watch out for double counting.
 Many reviewers have reviewed multiple restaurants.
 We only want unique reviewers.

-20. Using the vectors from the previous step, compute the distance between every user.
-Use this to create a reccommendation algorithm that takes a user and outputs a reccommendation made by a similar user.
+20. Using the vectors from the previous step, write a function that takes a user and computes the distance from that user to every other user.
+Use this function to create a reccommendation algorithm that takes a user and outputs a reccommendation made by a similar user.

 21. Rather than finding users that are similar in terms of demographics, we want to find users that gave similar reviews.
 Select a user j who has given at least 4 reviews.
 To find users that have given the most similar reviews, you will want to form a 64 dimensioanl vector where entry i is the user's review of restaurant i.
 This vector will have many blank entries.
 What should you use to fill in these blanks?
 Hint: probably not 0.

-22. Repete step 21 to compute the review vector for every user.
+22. Using step 21, compute the 64-dimensional review vector for every user.
 Now, write code that takes a user and finds other users with similar review vectors.

 23. Compare the average quality of reccommendations made by steps 22 and 20.

+24. For every user, make a 'user profile' vector that contains both the user's demographic data and the user's review vector.
+Similar to step 3, perform clustering on this data.
+Are there any trends in these clusters?

+Note that you could use the results from step 24 to make reccommendations by finding a user's cluster and then reccommending well-liked restaurants within that cluster.
+However, we will not ask you to do this on this homework.
+But be aware this technique is extremely common in real reccommender systems.

 ### Predictive modeling

-24. Write a linear model that takes demographic data, along with the cusine type for a restaurant, and tries to predict the restaurant score.
+25. Write a linear model that takes demographic data, along with the cusine type for a restaurant, and tries to predict the restaurant score.

-25. Evaluate your linear model using a train/test split.
+26. Evaluate your linear model using a train/test split.

-26. Add an L1 penalty to your lienar regression model.
+27. Add an L1 penalty to your lienar regression model.
 Compare the test-set results with a standard lienar model.

-27. Consider the column 'Review Text.'
+28. Consider the column 'Review Text.'
 Embed the review text into a vector with one of Word2Vec, BERT, or TF-IDF.
 Using this embedding vector, try to predict the review score with a linear model.

-28. Repete step 24, only this time include the vector for the embedded review text from step 27.
+29. Repete step 24, only this time include the vector for the embedded review text from step 28.
 Does including the embdeed review text improve the predictive power of the model?
-Explicitly compare your resutls at this step to the results from step 24.
+Explicitly compare your resutls at this step to the results from step 25.

-29. Finally, we want to know what demographic features are useful for predicting coffee scores.
+30. Finally, we want to know what demographic features are useful for predicting coffee scores.
 There are 3 coffee shops in the dataset.
 For these three restaurants only, write a linear model that takes demographic data and predicts the score.

-30. Examine the weights produced by the linear model in step 29.
+31. Examine the weights produced by the linear model in step 29.
 What demographic features are selected on?
 In other words, when are the weights of the linear model large?
-When are they small?
+When are they small or negative?
 Do certain groups of people like or dislike coffee?

 ### Final

-31. Find at least 1 interesting thing in the dataset and write about it.
+32. Find at least 1 interesting thing in the dataset and write about it.
 For example, find a single user that hates every restaurant they review, or a trend among Northwestern students.
 When I did this exercise, I found 18 interesting trends in the data with minimial effort.
 So there should be plenty of things to find.